Discrimination, Harassment, Bias and Other Related Responses

 The following general definitions are provided to promote a general understanding of these important concepts.
 College policies may include more detailed definitions of some of these concepts.
 Those policy definitions will govern when any policy is implemented or enforced.

-Bias incident
+Bias report

 A communication or action that is stereotypical, exclusionary, mocking, degrading, or invalidating, and usually related to actual or perceived affiliation to what are classified by law as protected classes, as well as other traits.
-Bias incidents may not constitute a violation of law or College policy, but may, nevertheless, have a significant negative effect on members of the campus community.
+Bias reports may not constitute a violation of law or College policy, but may, nevertheless, have a significant negative effect on members of the campus community.

 Harassment